Nietzsche for physicists: Physics or science as a game

 \section{Physics or science as a game}

 The world as a game may be read in several parts of Nietzsche's works.
-The young philosopher wrote already in 1872 the text \textit{Homer's Contest}.
-The text indicates an aspect which remains unaltered in his mature works: the concept of \textit{agon}.
-The Greek concept of \textit{agon} indicates contest, dispute or struggle.
-For the mature Nietzsche, both the becoming and the \textit{agon} are subsumed under the concept of will to power.
-The world as will to power means world as a game or play as well, as we can read in the cited fragment 38 [12] of 1885: the world \enquote{as a play of forces and force-waves [...]}.
+As early as 1872, the young philosopher wrote the text \textit{Homer's Contest}.
+The text indicates an aspect that remains unaltered in his mature works: the concept of \textit{agon}.
+The Greek concept of \textit{agon} indicates contest, dispute, or struggle.
+For the mature Nietzsche, both becoming and the \textit{agon} are subsumed under the concept of will to power.
+The world as will to power means the world as a game or play as well, as we can read in the cited fragment 38 [12] of 1885: the world \enquote{as a play of forces and force-waves [...]}.
 These are the ingredients of his Dionysian world view.
 Nietzsche saw in Heraclitus a company, a thinker who claimed a similar point of view: \enquote{The affirmation of passing away \textit{and destruction} that is crucial for a Dionysian philosophy, saying yes to opposition and war, \textit{becoming} along with a radical rejection of the very concept of \enquote{being}--- all these are more closely related to me than anything else people have thought so far} (EH, \textit{The Birth of the Tragedy} \S 3).
-The becoming as a game---both Nietzsche and Heraclitus are in agreement.\footnote{In a fragment attributed to Heraclitus one reads: \enquote{Lifetime is a child at play, moving pieces in a game.
+Becoming as a game---both Nietzsche and Heraclitus are in agreement.\footnote{In a fragment attributed to Heraclitus one reads: \enquote{Lifetime is a child at play, moving pieces in a game.
 Kingship belongs to the child} \cite[p.
-71]{Kahn}.} In a sense, a view which may be indicated even today, by using our cosmology.
-In \cite{Neves2}, one shows that the Nietzsche's idea of Dionysian cosmology, with the concepts of becoming and struggle, may be approximated to the notions of the cosmological eras or eras of domination.
-In cosmology, the space-time fabric---and its dynamics, i.e., its expansion, contraction or staticity---is determined by the Friedmann's equations.
-Such equations give the dominant term which drives the space-time dynamics in a determined period.
-Each term is a cosmic fluid component.
+71]{Kahn}.} In a sense, this is a view that may be indicated even today, by using our cosmology.
+In \cite{Neves2}, one shows that Nietzsche's idea of Dionysian cosmology, with the concepts of becoming and struggle, may be approximated to the notions of the cosmological eras, or eras of domination.
+In cosmology, the space-time fabric---and its dynamics, i.e., its expansion, contraction or staticity---is determined by Friedmann's equations.
+Such equations give the dominant term, which drives the space-time dynamics in a specific period.
+Each term is a cosmic fluid component in the equations.
 First, when the universe was young, the radiation dominated the expansion, then the matter.
 In our present time, the dark energy begins to dominate the cosmic expansion.
 This picture, somehow, indicates a game or struggle among the matter-energy forms (radiation, matter and dark energy).
-In each era, a determined form dominates.
+In each era, an energy-matter form dominates.
 In a cyclic cosmology, the eras of domination alternate, the sequence radiation-matter-dark energy is repeated, and the \textit{agon} is suggested.
 The world as a game is a good metaphor from this cosmological perspective as well.